-Manny Mansbach teaches Insight (Vipassana) Meditation with Vermont Insight Meditation Center in Brattleboro, VT, in Bellows Falls, VT and elsewhere in New England, and offers counseling and consultation for individuals, couples and organizations.
+Manny Mansbach teaches Insight (Vipassana) Meditation in Vermont and elsewhere in New England, and offers counseling and consultation for individuals, couples and organizations.

 For his entire adult life, Manny has been keenly interested in nurturing and facilitating the connections between transformative inner work such as meditation and therapy, relational practices based in skillful communication, development of wholesome community, and nonviolent social transformation.

 I hope your meditation practice continues to support you in staying loving, balanced and clear in these very challenging times.
 I’m STILL cheering you and all beings on!

 What’s Happening?
 When?

 Next Saturday Sangha Meeting:

 Dharma Talk: At the Corner of Dukkha and Sukha

 Upcoming Saturday Sangha Dates: March 9th, April 13th, May 11th, June 8th

 Feel free to email me if you have questions…or if you would like to be added to the email list

 I look forward to seeing you on Saturday mornings at 9:45am!